CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

     *> [3]:[0]:[32]:[10.0.0.1]
                         10.0.0.1                          32768 i
     Displayed 7 prefixes (7 paths)
+    cumulus@leaf01:~$

 To display the VNI routing table for all VNIs, run the `net show bgp l2vpn evpn route vni all` command.

-### <span>Show the per-VRF BGP Routing Table</span>
+### <span>Display the per-VRF BGP Routing Table</span>

-For symmetric routing, received type-2 and type-5 routes are imported into the VRF routing table (against the corresponding address-family:
+When symmetric routing is deployed, received type-2 and type-5 routes are imported into the VRF routing table (against the corresponding
-IPv4 unicast or IPv6 unicast) based on a match on the route target attributes.
-Run the NCLU `net show bgp vrf <vrf-name> ipv4 unicast` command or the `net show bgp vrf <vrf-name> ipv6 unicast` command to examine the BGP VRF routing table.
-The equivalent vtysh commands are `show bgp vrf <vrf-name> ipv4 unicast` and`  show bgp vrf <vrf-name>
+address-family: IPv4 unicast or IPv6 unicast) based on a match on the route target attributes.
+You can examine BGP's VRF routing table using the `net show bgp vrf <vrf-name> ipv4 unicast` command or the `net show bgp vrf <vrf-name> ipv6 unicast` command.
-ipv6 unicast `.

     cumulus@leaf01:~$ net show bgp vrf vrf1 ipv4 unicast
     BGP table version is 8, local router ID is 172.16.120.250